IgnacioTejeraPicossi/AI-self-aware-agent/README.md

 - Available through the default model selection in the web interface.
 - If the key is missing or invalid, the agent will fall back to other available models or local mode.

+### DeepSeek Integration
+- If `DEEPSEEK_API_KEY` is set and valid, you can use DeepSeek for responses by selecting "DeepSeek" from the model dropdown.
+- Uses the `deepseek-chat` model for text generation.
+- Available endpoints:
+  - `/api/deepseek/chat` for regular responses
+  - `/api/deepseek/stream` for streaming responses
+- If the key is missing or invalid, the agent will fall back to other available models or local mode.

+### Qwen 2.5 Integration
+- If `DASHSCOPE_API_KEY` is set and valid, you can use Qwen 2.5 for responses.
+- Uses the `qwen-2.5` model for text generation.
+- Available endpoints:
+  - `/api/qwen/chat` for regular responses
+  - `/api/qwen/stream` for streaming responses
+- If the key is missing or invalid, the agent will fall back to other available models or local mode.

-### Model Selection
+### Model Selection and Fallback
-- In the web interface, you can choose between available models (ChatGPT, Claude, or Gemini)
+- In the web interface, you can choose between available models (Default, Claude, DeepSeek)
 - The system will automatically fall back to available models if the primary choice is unavailable
+- The fallback chain: OpenAI → Claude → Gemini → DeepSeek → Qwen → Local mode
 - No API keys are required for local/rule-based mode

 ## Error Handling & Troubleshooting